Adedayo Clement Adeyeye: Politics

-Adeyeye was subsequently appointed Executive Chairman of Ekiti State Universal Basic Education Board (SUBEB) under the administration of Governor Segun Oni, where he recorded several achievements and won the Universal Basic Education Commission (UBEC) award as the best chairman in the South-West of Nigeria in 2008.
-The award came along with a cash prize of Seventy Million Naira.
-He again won the same award as the best Chairman of SUBEB in the South West in 2009.
-The funds derived from the awards were used to provide more infrastructure for schools across Ekiti State.
-That same year, Adeyeye was adjudged the most innovative SUBEB chairman in Nigeria by the Presidential Committee on Schools' debate.
+Adeyeye was subsequently appointed Executive Chairman of the Ekiti State Universal Basic Education Board (SUBEB) under Governor Segun Oni.
+During his tenure, the board received the Universal Basic Education Commission (UBEC) award for the South-West region in 2008 and 2009, with the 2008 award including a ₦70 million cash prize used for regional school infrastructure.
+He was also named the most innovative SUBEB chairman by the Presidential Committee on Schools' debate in 2009.

 In 2014, Adeyeye was nominated by President Goodluck Jonathan as a Minister of the Federal Republic of Nigeria.
-This time, his nomination was approved by the Nigerian senate and he was sworn in by President Goodluck Jonathan on 9 July of that year as Minister of State for Works.
+His nomination was approved by the Nigerian Senate and he was sworn in by President Goodluck Jonathan on 9 July 2014 as Minister of State for Works.
 He served as Minister until the end of President Goodluck Jonathan's administration on 29 May 2015.

 Adeyeye was appointed by the Ekiti State Government as Pro Chancellor of the Ekiti State University in June 2015 and he is the current chairman of the university's Governing Council.

-In 2018, Adeyeye declared interest in the race for Ekiti Governorship seat and ran for the ticket of the Peoples Democratic Party (PDP) but controversially lost to Kolapo Olusola-Eleka, the anointed candidates of the sitting Governor - Peter Ayodele Fayose.
-This made him and his supporters defect to the All Progressive Congress (APC), a move that eventually led to the APC winning the election.
-Adeyeye is the Chairman of Southwest Agenda'23 (SWAGA), which has a presence in Nigeria with offices in several states, including Kwara, Kogi, Akwa Ibom, Benue, Plateau, amongst several others.
+In 2018, Adeyeye declared interest in the race for Ekiti Governorship seat and ran for the ticket of the Peoples Democratic Party (PDP) but lost to Kolapo Olusola-Eleka, who was supported by the sitting Governor, Peter Ayodele Fayose.
+This led him and his supporters to defect to the All Progressives Congress (APC) ahead of the election, which was won by the APC candidate.
+Adeyeye is the Chairman of Southwest Agenda'23 (SWAGA), which has a presence across multiple states in Nigeria.